dcooney/react-a11y-dropdown/README.md

 ## Features

 -  Creates a button to toggle the state (open/closed) of the dropdown menu.
--  Adds required aria attributes to button and dropdown components.
+-  Adds required aria attributes to the button and dropdown components.
--  Enables keyboard controls to tab and arrow seemlessly through items within the dropdown.
+-  Enables keyboard controls to tab and arrow seemlessly through focusable elements within the dropdown.

 ## Install